The Annual Lincoln Community Foundation (LCF) Grant Application window is open from September 1 to September 30 each year.

 - Grant funds must be used within the calendar year received (by December 31) or be refunded to the LCF (no funds are rolled over to the following year).

 - Only one application per non-profit will be accepted.

 - Late applications will not be accepted.

-Throughout the month of September, you may download and print an Annual Grant Application from the link on the left, or you may request an application in person at the City of Lincoln offices at 600 Sixth Street in Lincoln.
+Throughout the month of September, you may download and print an Annual Grant Application, or you may request an application in person at the City of Lincoln offices at 600 Sixth Street in Lincoln.
 Please ask for Pam Mathus.

 Annual Grant Criteria Guidelines

 Purpose: The purpose of the Lincoln Community Foundation (LCF) is to cultivate Lincoln philanthropy and stewardship by funding selected non-profit community-based projects.
 The mission of the LCF is Working with Neighbors to Build a Dynamic Community.